Governance & ACARA

 The College Board

 The Trinity College community is vibrant, friendly and supportive.
-One of our key goals is to foster a co-operative relationship with and promote the College to all members of the College community – be they students, staff or parents, and we encourage their involvement in many ways.
-In addition, we realise that the College's role doesn't stop at the end of the school day or the conclusion of a student's education, and after school care, old scholars and a Parents and Friends Association are important aspects of our community life.
+One of our key goals is to foster a co-operative relationship with and promote the College to all members of the College community – be they students, staff or parents and, we encourage their involvement in many ways.
+In addition, we realise that the College's role doesn't stop at the end of the school day or the conclusion of a student's education and, after school care, old scholars and a Parents and Friends Association are important aspects of our community life.

 Do you have the characteristics to become a member of the Trinity College Board?
+Click on the image below to find out the key qualities and pre-requisites of an ideal Board member.

 The Trinity College Board takes the view that any public reporting of school results should be considered in light of the constitutional aims of the College and the nature of education that those constitutional aims encourage.
 Trinity College constitutional aims encourage a holistic education striving for excellence within a caring and Christian environment.
 The College measures its success in a variety of ways consistent with the constitutional aims including its ability to affect the lives of students positively: intellectually, physically, spiritually, culturally (eg aesthetically and musically), socially; and in ways that encourage each child to appreciate the joy of living.